No. 61: Jake Olson

 Bill Fisk, USC football offensive guard (1962 to 1964):

-An All-American out of San Gabriel High under John McKay and part of the Trojan’s 1962 national championship team, Fisk made an indelible mark for the 39 years he put in as the coach and teacher at Mt.
+Best known: An All-American out of San Gabriel High who was part of John McKay’s 1962 Trojan national title team, Fisk’s most indelible mark was for the 39 years he put in as the coach and teacher at Mt.
 San Antonio College.
 As the Mounties’ head football coach for 18 seasons (1987 to 2004), he had a record of 126-64-2, including 12-0 in 1997 and a JC national championship.
-His teams played in nine bowl games and seeing more than 450 players receive scholarships to four-year universities, and even a handful more make it to the NFL.
+His teams played in nine bowl games and Fisk saw more than 450 players receive scholarships to four-year universities.
+Even a handful more make it to the NFL.
 Fisk died in 2019 of cancer at age 75 two years after he was inducted into the Mt.
 SAC Athletics Hall of Fame.
-His father, Bill, also played at USC (1937-39), playing in two Rose Bowls and part of the Trojans’ 1939 national title game and then went to play professionally, including with the AAFL’s Los Angeles Dons.

 Anyone else worth nominating?